xncHung/retrofit-assistant-doc/README.md

 ```

 This interface has been working normally until one day when developing a new business, the parameters of other
-APIS need to reuse the fields of Param, and in order to inherit Param, an open keyword is added to the Param
+APIs need to reuse the fields of Param, and in order to inherit Param, an open keyword is added to the Param
 class, then the interface that is working normally must be 100% error.

 The reason for the above two problems is that the type parameters of Map and List are modified with 'out' keyword, which